otto-de/trackrdrd/README.rst

 libtrackrdr-activemq(3) (``README.rst`` in ``src/mq/kafka`` and
 ``src/mq/activemq``).

-Since the global make targets for ``trackrdrd`` also build the MQ implementations, it is necessary to configure the build for them as well, for example by setting ``CXXFLAGS`` to compile C++ sources.
+The global make targets for ``trackrdrd`` also build the MQ implementations, unless their builds are disabled in the ``configure`` step as explained below.
+If they are enabled, then it is necessary to configure the build for them as well, for example by setting ``CXXFLAGS`` to compile C++ sources.

 Building and installing trackrdrd
 ---------------------------------